Sub-sampling and other considerations for efficient risk estimation in large portfolios: Random Sub-sampling

-for some \(C > 0\), then the MSE is \(\Order{B^{-1}}\), independently of \(P\), similar to random sampling.
-However, a crucial assumption is the constraint that the budget, \(B\), must be sufficiently large so that \(N_{i} \geq 1\) in~\eqref{eq:stratified-optimal-N} for all \(i\).
+assuming \(N_{i} \geq 1\) for all \(i\).
+If we further assume that \(\sigma_{i} \leq c\, \tsigma_{i} \) for some constant \(c\) and that \( P^{-1} \sum_{i=1}^{P} \tsigma_{i} W_{i}^{1/2} \leq C \) for some \(C > 0\), then the variance is \(\Order{B^{-1}}\), independently of \(P\) and similar to random sampling.
+However, a crucial constraint is that the budget, \(B\), must be sufficiently large so that \(N_{i} \geq 1\) in~\cref{eq:stratified-optimal-N} for all \(i\), otherwise the estimator~\cref{eq:stratified-est} is biased.
 In particular, the budget must be at least \(\sum_{i=1}^{P} W_{i}\) to have at least one sample per term.
 This leads to a computational complexity that depends on the number of terms in the sum, unlike random sub-sampling.
+On the other hand, the variance of the stratified sub-sampler in \cref{eq:MSE-stratified} is always smaller than the variance of the random sub-sampler in \cref{eq:mse-rnd-sub-sampler}.
+The variance reduction roughly scales with \( {P^{-1}}\sum_{i=1}^{P} \p{\widetilde g_{i}-\widetilde \sigma_{i}}W_{i}^{1/2}\) which is bounded independently of \(P\).
+In other words, in our setting, using random sub-sampling rather than stratified sub-sampling increases the error by a constant independent of \(P\).